When it comes to classroom learning and retention, notetaking is one of the most powerful tools that students have at their disposal.

 This is a common scenario.
-Of the 88% of students who own a laptop, about 63% of them use it in class.
+About 88% of students say that they own a laptop, but only about 63% of them use it in class.

-Just one problem: Those results vary wildly, especially for laptop users.
+Just one problem: Results including retention and test scores can vary wildly, especially for laptop users.

 According to multiple studies, laptop users consistently perform worse when answering conceptual exam questions.
 This gap takes place because students tend to transcribe lectures verbatim rather than processing the information and reframing it in their own words.

 The result is equivalent to a learning impairment.
 Students hear and capture the content, but they don’t actually absorb the information when it is presented to them.
 When it’s time to take the test, laptop users have notes and facts but no drawn conclusions, which makes open-ended and conceptual questions harder for them to answer.

 Laptops also create a lot more opportunities to multitask during class, which can be disruptive.
 Instead of focusing on the topic at hand, students may find themselves browsing social media apps or searching the web.
 These distractions can lead to lower quality and quantity of notes, making it even harder to recall the lecture material.